 When you are 60 days late and miss your second payment, the credit card company will adopt harsh behavior.
 They will apply higher interest rates, additionally $20-30 as the late payment fee on every pending payment you have.
 The Bank will leave a negative remark on your credit card.

 By this time, the credit card issuing Bank will stop the purchases from your account and contact a collection company.
 They sell your loan to third parties who adopt many harsh measures because the credit card company is sure that you won’t pay them.
 These collectors might even sue you.
-The credit card company will charge your card off, you might be able to pay the debt later, but your credit score is badly affected, and you will face severe problems regarding your credit cards.
+The credit card company will charge your card off, you might be able to pay the debt later, but your credit score is badly affect, and you will face severe problems regarding your credit cards.

 A collector can go to extreme levels if you don’t pay the debt.
 You will have to go to courts often if a collector files a case against you and sue you for not paying the debt in the limited time or delaying your payments continuously.
 Debtors filing a lawsuit is not ubiquitous, but if you have a property or some other ownership, he will sue you for judgments.
 Firstly, you receive a notification from the court, and then the trials might start.
 Immediately respond when you receive the orders.

 If you are unlucky and the court gives the order against you, you have to pay a huge penalty fee, which might be more than you borrowed.
 In most debt collection cases, the court gives an order against the debtor, which proves a benefit to the debt collector.